Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzureRmStorageAccount.md

 ```

 ### -AssignIdentity
-Generate and assign a new Storage Account Identity for this storage account for use with key management services like Azure KeyVault.
+Generate and assign a new Storage account Identity for this Storage account for use with key management services like Azure KeyVault.

 ```yaml
 Type: SwitchParameter